the-stencil-io/the-stencil-composer/README.md

 #### Create a Locale

 You will see a notification that says: "No Locales".
-Click here to add your first Locale, which will enable you to start creating content.
+Click here to add one, which will enable you to start creating content.

 When creating your locale: